Zoo Road Day Use Area

 Whether you’re travelling from Toronto, Markham, Pickering, Mississauga or Hamilton, you can use public transit to visit Rouge National Urban Park.
 Plan your trip to Rouge National Urban Park today at Triplinx.ca

 From Union Station, take the Go Train Lakeshore East to Guildwood GO Station (4 stops).
 Connect to Bus 86A Scarborough towards the Toronto Zoo.
 Get off at the intersection of Meadowvale Road and Zoo Road.
-Walk 100 metres to the right down Zoo Road and you will arrive at the Parks Canada Welcome Centre and Rouge Valley Conservation Centre.
+Walk 100 metres to the right down Zoo Road and you will arrive at the Zoo Road Day Use Area and Rouge Valley Conservation Centre.